SteeltoeOSS/Samples/MusicStore/README.md

-# SteelToe MusicStore Sample Application
+# Steeltoe MusicStore Sample Application
-This repo tree contains a sample app illustrating how to use all of the SteelToe components together in a ASP.NET Core application.
+This repo tree contains a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This application is based on the ASP.NET Core reference app [MusicStore](https://github.com/aspnet/MusicStore) provided by Microsoft.

 In creating this application, we took the Microsoft reference application and broke it up into multiple independent services:
 * MusicStoreUI - provides the UI to the MusicStore application and all of its services.